Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 He heard Powell shift in his seat inside.
 “Come in,” he called.

 Rebar turned the handle and very nearly tripped up as the door didn’t open as expected.
 Rather than swinging to the side, it tried to open *upwards* like a cat flap.
-He lifted it out of the way on his way in---somebody had dismounted the hinges, reinstalled them at the top and hung the door from them.
+He lifted it out of the way on his way in - somebody had dismounted the hinges, reinstalled them at the top and hung the door from them.

 *Ah.* Shenanigans.